 Title I is based on three important ideas:

 - Local districts, schools, and parents know best what their students need to succeed.
-The Title I program allows them to decide how to use these funds to implement research-based proven practices to help students who are failing or who are at risk of failing in school.
+The Title I program allows them to decide how to use these funds to implement evidence-based practices to help students who are failing or who are at risk of failing in school.

 - Parents are partners in helping all students achieve.
 They have the right to be involved in the design and operation of their school's Title I program, and, at the same time, a responsibility to help their children succeed in school.